 My biggest travel regret is that I had been traveling for ten years, telling myself my budget life would never earn enough miles to matter, before I got a card.
 My current card doesn't even charge foreign transaction fees!

-Make sure you tell your bank you're going, and consider increasing your withdrawal limit.
-Generally Better to pay an fixed fee on a bigger withdrawal.
+Make sure you tell your bank you're going, consider increasing your withdrawal limit (generally better to pay a fixed fee on a bigger withdrawal).
+Try not to have a single bank account holding every last dollar to your name that you are accessing from sketchy ATMs all over the world.

 |Driver's license||Especially for RTW travel, packing lists should include your license, even if you don't think you're going to drive.